 - Device_nGnRnE.
 This does not allow gathering, re-ordering, and early write acknowledgement.

-Of these optimizatons, we've already seen how re-ordering work but we've not yet introduced gathering or early write acknowledgement.
+We have already seen how re-ordering work, but we have not introduced gathering or early write acknowledgement.
 Gathering allows memory accesses to similar locations to be merged into a single bus transaction, optimizing the access.
 Early write acknowledgement indicates to the memory system whether a buffer can send write acknowledgements at any point on the bus between the core and the peripheral at the address.

-Note: Normal Non-cacheable and Device_GRE might appear at first glance to be the same, but this is not the case.
+Note: Normal Non-cacheable and Device_GRE might appear to be the same, but they are not.
 Normal Non-cacheable still allows speculative data accesses, Device_GRE does not.

 Does the processor really do something different for each type?

 The memory type describes the set of allowable behaviors for a location.
-Taking just the Device type, we can represent the allowable behaviors as shown here:
+Looking at just the Device type, this image represents the allowable behaviors:

 Importantly, all the behaviors allowed for Device_nGnRnE are also permitted for Device_GRE.
-As, for example, it is not a requirement for a Device_GRE memory to use Gathering – it is just allowed.
+For example, it is not a requirement for a Device_GRE memory to use Gathering – it is just allowed.
 Therefore, it would be permissible for the processor to treat Device_GRE as Device_nGnRnE.

-This specific example is extreme and unlikely for A-class processors.
-But it is common for processors to not differentiate between all the types and sub-types, for example treating Device_GRE and Device_nGRE in the same way.
+This example is extreme and unlikely to occur with Arm Cortex-A processors.
+However, it is common for processors to not differentiate between all the types and sub-types, for example treating Device_GRE and Device_nGRE in the same way.
 This is only allowed if the type or sub-type is always made more restrictive.